PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * use TaskBuffer instead of DBProxy in copyArchive
+  * added querySQLS to DBProxy
   * use ping for wakeUp
   * degrade message level of child termination in ConBridge
   * added ConBridge for database timeout